 Jura was the most recent canton to join the list, splitting from Bern in 1979.

-The small Swiss town of Moutier is the latest to indicate a desire to change things up, with a 2017 referendum seeing a majority of residents wanting to leave Bern and join neighbouring Jura.
+In 2017 the small Swiss town of Moutier indicated a desire to change things up, in a referendum that saw a majority of residents wanting to leave Bern and join neighbouring Jura.

-In 2017 the Neue Zürcher Zeitung discussed a proposal to reduce the overall number of cantons to 12, while in 2014 state broadcaster SRF considered a proposal reducing the number to nine, but the ideas failed to gain much traction.
+In the same year the Neue Zürcher Zeitung discussed a proposal to reduce the overall number of cantons to 12, while in 2014 state broadcaster SRF considered a proposal reducing the number to nine, but the ideas failed to gain much traction.

 The right to vote in Switzerland